Lance Stephenson's Pass Is Going Viral

 Lance Stephenson had an incredible pass in Sunday's game between the Indiana Pacers and Portland Trail Blazers.
 The NBA veteran has played for the Pacers three different times, and has also played for the Hornets, Clippers, Grizzlies, Timberwolves, Pelicans, Lakers and Hawks.

-The Indiana Pacers are hosting the Portland Trail Blazers in Indianapolis on Sunday afternoon, and during the game Lance Stephenson had an amazing pass.
+The Indiana Pacers are hosted the Portland Trail Blazers in Indianapolis on Sunday afternoon, and during the game Lance Stephenson had an amazing pass.

 The clip of the play can be seen in the tweet that is embedded below from the Twitter account of Bleacher Report.